-Between the end of 2018 and the end of 2019, traffic coming from on-net CDN to the top four ISPs' customers increased slightly to reach 3.9 Tbit/s.
-The percentage of traffic coming from on-net CDN (17%) is down compared to last year (21%), which confirms that operators continue to make heavy use of both peering and transit.
-This percentage varies considerably from one ISP to the next: for some operators this traffic represents not even 1% of their traffic to final customers, while for others it accounts for more than a third of the inbound traffic being injected into their networks.
+Between the end of 2019 and the end of 2020, traffic coming from on-net CDNs of the top four ISPs' customers almost doubled (+82%) to reach around 7.1 Tbit/s.
+The percentage of traffic from on-net CDNs (21%) also increased compared to last year (17%).
+This increase could be explained by the modification of uses during the Covid-19 crisis, in particular the increased consumption of video on demand services, which mainly use on-net CDNs in the different ISPs' networks.

-In addition, the ratio of inbound to outbound traffic ranges from 1:5 and 1:14 depending on the operator.
-In other words, data made available through on-net CDN are viewed between five and fourteen times, on average.
+This percentage varies considerably from one ISP to the next: for some ISPs, this traffic represents not even 1% of their traffic to final customers, while for others it accounts for more than 40% of the inbound traffic being injected into their networks.
+In addition, the ratio of inbound to outbound traffic ranges from 1:5 and 1:11 depending on the operator.
+In other words, data made available through on-net CDNs are viewed between five and eleven times, on average.

-BREAKDOWN BY INTERCONNECTION TYPE OF TRAFFIC TO CUSTOMERS OF THE MAIN ISPs IN FRANCE (END OF 2019)
+BREAKDOWN BY INTERCONNECTION TYPE OF TRAFFIC TO CUSTOMERS OF THE MAIN ISPs IN FRANCE (END OF 2020)